-What is the estimated impact, cost, effectiveness and cost-effectiveness of a an artemisinin combination therapy (ACT) subsidy for malaria treatment targeted at children?
+The Question: What is the estimated impact, cost, effectiveness, and cost-effectiveness of an artemisinin combination therapy (ACT) subsidy for malaria treatment targeted at children?
 How could leakage of the child-subsidized doses to adults affect these estimates?

-We examined the incremental cost-effectiveness of a child-targeted policy using an age-structured bioeconomic model of malaria from the provider perspective.
-Because the vast majority of malaria deaths occur in children, targeting children could potentially improve the cost-effectiveness of the subsidy, though it would avert sig- nificantly fewer deaths.
-However, the benefits of a child-targeted subsidy (i.e. deaths averted) are eroded as leakage (i.e. older individuals taking young child-targeted doses) increases, with few of the benefits of a univer- sal subsidy gained (i.e. reductions in overall prevalence).
+What We Found: We examined the incremental cost-effectiveness of a child-targeted policy using an age-structured bioeconomic model of malaria from the provider perspective.
+Because the vast majority of malaria deaths occur in children, targeting children could potentially improve the cost-effectiveness of the subsidy, though it would avert significantly fewer deaths.
+However, the benefits of a child-targeted subsidy (i.e. deaths averted) are eroded as leakage (i.e. older individuals taking young child-targeted doses) increases, with few of the benefits of a universal subsidy gained (i.e. reductions in overall prevalence).
 Although potentially more cost-effective, a child-targeted subsidy must contain measures to reduce the possibility of leakage.